Dewdrops/evil-extra-operator/README.md

   '((ruby-mode ruby-send-region)
     (enh-ruby-mode ruby-send-region)))
 ```
-See document for this option for details.
+See document of this option for details.

 ---